Biden demands Republicans move on gun background check bill

 Biden rejected the notion that guns have taken a backseat to his infrastructure and coronavirus agenda in Congress and he doubled down on his support for banning assault weapons and high-capacity magazines.

 "I strongly support the universal background checks, which I continue to push.
-And Congress has to step up and act, the Senate has to act," Biden said.
+And Congress has to step up and act.
+The Senate has to act," Biden said.
 "I strongly support and ... never stopped supporting the ban on assault weapons and magazines that hold more than 10 bullets."

+BIDEN CALLS ON SENATE TO PASS GUN CONTROL MEASURES 'IMMEDIATELY' AFTER BOULDER SHOOTING

+Biden said "no one has worked harder" than him on ending gun violence and he pointed to his work in the Senate to pass the now-expired 1994 assault weapons ban.
+He said he's committed to passing such gun restrictions again.

 "Who in God's name needs a weapon that can hold 100 rounds, or 40 rounds, or 20 rounds," Biden said.
 "It's just wrong.
-And I'm not going to give until it's done."
+And I'm not going to give up until it's done."

+AS BIDEN CALLS FOR GUN BAN, MANCHIN SAYS HE DOESN'T SUPPORT BACKGROUND CHECK LEGISLATION

+The first hurdle, though, will be getting support for a universal background check bill in the Senate that's split 50-50.
+The House already passed legislation to expand federal gun background checks on all firearms sales and extend the background check review period from three days to a minimum of 10 business days.